sst/guide/_chapters/upload-a-file-to-s3.md

 },
 {% endhighlight %}

+Be sure to replace the `IDENTITY_POOL_ID` with your own from the Cognito Identity Pool chapter.

-And also add this in the `cognito` block.
+{% include code-marker.html %} And also add this line in the `cognito` block of `src/config.js`.

 {% highlight javascript %}
 AUTHENTICATOR: 'cognito-idp.us-east-1.amazonaws.com/us-east-1_WdHEGAi8O',
 {% endhighlight %}

-The `AUTHENTICATOR` is a part of our AWS Cognito setup that is required to validate our user token.
+The `AUTHENTICATOR` is the url that the SDK will use to authenticate the user.
+Replace the `us-east-1_WdHEGAi8O` with your Cognito User Pool ID.

+Now we are ready to upload a file to S3.

 ### Upload to S3

-Now we are ready to upload a file to S3.
-Add the following in `src/awsLib.js`.
+{% include code-marker.html %} Append the following in `src/awsLib.js`.

 {% highlight javascript %}
 export async function s3Upload(file, userToken) {